permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

   PermGuard [command]

 Available Commands:
-  accounts    Manage Accounts on the remote server apply       Apply the plan to the remote repo authn       Manage Tenants and Identities on the remote server authz       Manage Repositories on the remote server clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings
+  accounts    Manage accounts on the remote server apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings